 The carafe is a container without handles used for serving wine and other drinks.
 Unlike a decanter, a carafes does not have a stopper at the top either.

-Cartouche is a French term which basically means "scroll" or "packet."
-It's a paper lid that is used to slow down the reduction of moisture in cooking.
+A beautifully concise example of French cooking terms, Cartouche is a French term that basically means “scroll” or “packet.”
+It’s a paper lid that is used to slow down the reduction of moisture in cooking.
 A lid only lets a little moisture escape, whereas using no lid lets lots of moisture escape.